Executive Director, Christie Carter-Love

-Family Case Manager, Robin Popoff
+Family Case Manager, Robin Donohue

 Robin is a compassionate and dedicated professional who has been working with children and families for over 10 years.
 After receiving her bachelor’s degree in Sociology from Rutgers University, she worked with children and youth facing multiple challenges such as teen pregnancy, substance abuse, and depression.
 Upon receiving her master’s degree in Early Childhood Education from Kean University, she taught preschool and soon after became the director of two different preschools.
-Robin also provides early intervention services to families with young children.
+Robin has also provided early intervention services to families with young children.

 Guest Services Manager, Charles Coughlin

 Charley is a Monmouth County native and a graduate of Belmont Abbey College in Belmont, NC.
 He joins us after running a successful 30 year career in the office equipment industry, with 21 of those years as the owner of Lighthouse Copying Systems.

 Charley also served as an educator for five years at St. Ann Elementary School in Keansburg & St. Rose Elementary School in Belmar.
 Additionally, he coached varsity baseball at St. Rose High School and is a certified high school baseball and softball official through the New Jersey State Interscholastic Athletic Association Shore Umpires Association.